IIIF/awesome-iiif/readme.md

 While annotations are not specified by IIIF they are an important enabling technology.

 - [Storiiies](http://storiiies.cogapp.com/) - Demos of using annotations for storytelling.
+- [In the Spotlight](http://playbills.libcrowds.com/) - Crowdsourced contributions are serialised according to the [Web Annotations Data Model](https://www.w3.org/TR/annotation-model/).

 ### Annotation Servers